 No matter where you want to buy a house, you need an experienced real estate agent by your side.
 Local agents will have the knowledge to find cost-savings opportunities along so you can stay in-budget, even in an expensive state.

 Plus, when you work with a Clever Partner Agent in qualifying states, you may be eligible for Clever Cash Back.
-After closing on a home over $150,000, we send you a check for 0.5% of the purchase price.
+After closing on a home over $150,000, we send you cash back of the purchase price.
 Contact Clever to get connected with a Partner Agent.

 FAQs About the Most Expensive States to Live in 2019